 The end of 2014 saw a new chapter begin as Katherine returned to the GB Rowing squad and a demanding training regime.
 At the 2015 World Rowing Championships, Katherine and Victoria Thornley her new partner in the double scull) qualified the boat class for the Rio Olympic Games in 2016.
 On the 11 August 2016, Katherine became the most decorated female Olympian of all time winning a silver medal, narrowly missing the gold after leading for 3/4 of the race.
 For many who had not expected this pairing to even qualify for Rio, their result was outstanding and propelled Katherine into the history books.

+However, Katherine’s skillset far from ends with the successes within her sporting career.
+Throughout her time competing Katherine has taken on an active role within education, both in terms of her own academic achievements and supporting those of others.
+Katherine graduated in law from Edinburgh University, then went on to achieve an MPhil in Medical Law and Medical Ethics from Glasgow University, and in May 2013 completed a PhD in the sentencing of homicide at King’s College, University of London.
 In March 2015 Katherine was inaugurated as Chancellor of Oxford Brookes University, a role she will hold for a 7 year tenure.
 Katherine is eager to be part of shaping the future of the University and credits her own extensive time in academia for helping shape her rowing career.